alttpo/rex/rexlang.md

 Any violation of the above rules will raise an error and the program will be halted.

-An out of bounds memory access (via pointer) will raise an error and the program will be halted.
+An out of bounds memory access will raise an error and the program will be halted.

 ## Binary program format
 The rexlang binary program format is a compact and machine-friendly representation of a program as it appears in program memory.